 Like most things when it comes to treatment of wastewater, it didn’t come cheap; the Mt Beauty Treatment Plant upgrade cost $2,455,000.
 The state of the art tertiary treatment facility used a combination of screening, biological processes, chemical polishing and UV disinfection to remove nutrients from the sewage water.
-At the heart of the new plant is a sequenced Biological Nutrient Removal process, which may not mean much to most people, but enabled North East Water to treat up to 4.5ML per day to a standard suitable for on-land reuse (such as farming) or discharge to the Kiewa River (with no environmental impact).
+At the heart of the new plant is a sequenced Biological Nutrient Removal process, which enabled North East Water to treat up to 4.5ML per day to a standard suitable for on-land reuse (such as farming) or discharge to the Kiewa River with no environmental impact.

 Fire and rain

 To best understand the complexities of North East Water’s activities, and the resilience of our communities, look to the township of Mt Beauty.

 The bushfires of January 2003 threatened a number of towns in our region – Mt Beauty, Tawonga, Dartmouth, Bright, Harrietville, Beechworth and Yackandandah – and caused a huge jump in water consumption as residents fought to protect their homes.
 Many of these towns were already on restrictions as a result of a severe drought and systems were further strained as firefighters tapped into town supplies.

 When fires were eventually brought under control they had burnt a huge swathe of bushland including several of the catchments our towns rely on for their drinking water.